hazemabollfadl/TodoList/README.md

 * integrated third party libraries in the app using Cocoapods.
 * stored data in the iPhone storage using Realm database.
-* Smooth Navigation through the APP
+* Smooth Navigation through the APP.
-* Search items in a list
+* Search items in a list.
-* Swipe to delete
+* Swipe to delete.
-* Easily Add Categories and their associated Items
+* Easily Add Categories and their associated Items.

 ## Screenshots